ThePrince26/Financial-Portfolio/README.md

 ## Further Developments

-* Visualizing the % growth in Tableau
+* Visualize the % growth in Tableau
-* Creating more interactive graphs
+* Create more interactive graphs
-* Crafting a visually stunning dashboard
+* Craft a visually stunning dashboard
-* Performing more insights (What are the reasons behind British Petroleum's and General Electrics' underperformance ?
+* Perform deeper insights (What are the reasons behind British Petroleum's and General Electrics' underperformance ?
 Why has NextEra Energy risen so much ?
 What explains the big collapse and uptick on some stocks on some particular moments ?)

 ## Limitations

-* Scrapping more stocks to make more certain and accurate conclusions.
+* Only 5 companies scrapped -> Need to get more data in order to make more definitive, accurate and general conclusions.
-* Crafting a more elaborate code to answer more complex questions.
+* Need to write a more elaborate code & analyse stocks with more variables to answer more complex questions.
-* Analysing stocks with more variables.

 ## Timeline

-I worked on this project for 8 working days.
+I worked on this project during 8 working days.

 ## Personal Situation

-I am currently participating in the Becode.org AI Bootcamp to upskill into a career in data analytics and data science and I look forward to work on media, environmental, poltical and geo-strategic projects.
+I am currently participating in the Becode.org AI Bootcamp to upskill into a career in data analytics and data science.
-I have a wide interest in cinema, litterature, politics and philosophy and I am excited to put my passions front and center and be of service for any private or governmental organization.
+I look forward to work on media, environmental, poltical and geo-strategic projects, for I have a wide interest in cinema, litterature, politics and philosophy;
+That's why I am driven to put my passions front and center in order to provide valuable service for any private or governmental organization.

 Feel free to follow/contact me on :